zcash/halo2/book/src/background/upa.md

 ```

 ## Columns
-- **fixed (i.e. "selector") columns**: fixed for all instances of a particular circuit.
+- **fixed columns**: fixed for all instances of a particular circuit.
+These include
-  These columns toggle parts of a polynomial rule "on" or "off" to form a "custom gate".
+  selector columns, which toggle parts of a polynomial rule "on" or "off" to form a
+  "custom gate".
+They can also include any other fixed data.
 - **advice columns**: variable values assigned in each instance of the circuit.
   Corresponds to the prover's secret witness.
 - **public input**: like advice columns, but publicly known values.